This webpage will be updated as more information is available.

 As a reminder, countywide online library services such as e-books and streaming video, will still be available.
 Explore and enjoy our Digital Library services.

-All Hillsboro parks and trails will remain open for exercise and walking, but community members should take the need for social distancing seriously and maintain at least six feet separation from others.
+All Hillsboro parks and trails will remain open for exercise and walking, but community members should take the need for physical distancing seriously and maintain at least six feet separation from others.

 Parks & Recreation programs, classes, concerts, leagues, facility rentals, events, and public meetings are canceled until further notice.

-Contact your waste hauler for the most current information on garbage and recycling services and service interruptions.
-Find your waste hauler on Washington County's website.
+Contact your waste hauler for the most current information on garbage and recycling services, or to make payment arrangements.

 - Evergreen Disposal & Recycling (formerly Cornelius Disposal): 503-357-3510